 This may make you scratch your head.
 We just explained above that you can't file a California habeas corpus petition based on an argument that you didn't first raise in an appeal.

 Now we're saying that if you lost on your argument on appeal, you can't win on it in habeas corpus either.
-Of course you wouldn't be trying habeas corpus at all if you had won on appeal (because if you'd won, you'd probably be out of prison already).
+Of course, you wouldn't be trying habeas corpus at all if you had won on appeal (because if you'd won, you'd probably be out of prison already).
 It may sound like you're "damned if you do, damned if you don't."

-The reason habeas corpus petitions can be helpful in spite of this dilemma is because California courts have carved out a number of exceptions to these rules.
+The reason habeas corpus petitions can be helpful in spite of this dilemma is that California courts have carved out a number of exceptions to these rules.
 If certain kinds of things went wrong with your trial or conviction, then you can win on a habeas corpus petition even if you didn't file an appeal on the issue, or if you lost on appeal.

 Because these exceptions are limited, there are really only a limited number of issues on which it makes sense to base a habeas corpus petition.
 We'll discuss those issues now.